SpindlySpider/UoP-AI-CW/Documentation.md

 | **neg** | Boolean inversion | Enables mirrored motion between left and right sides |
 | **v_offset** | Baseline angle | Adjusts neutral joint position |

 The generated gait is stored as a list of joint angles for each timestep.
-Symmetric limbs are duplicated from one side to the other to reduce computational overhead.
+The limbs are symmetrical and are duplicated from one side to another for reducing computational overhead.

 ## 5. Efficiency Considerations